2020 United States House of Representatives elections in California: District 2

 The 2nd district encompasses the North Coast, stretching from the Golden Gate Bridge to the Oregon border, taking in San Rafael, Petaluma, Novato, Windsor, Healdsburg, Ukiah, Fort Bragg, Fortuna, Eureka, Arcata, McKinleyville, and Crescent City.
-The incumbent is Democrat Jared Huffman, who was re-elected with 77.0% of the vote in 2018.
+Incumbent Democrat Jared Huffman, who had represented the district since 2013, ran for re-election.
+He was re-elected with 77.0% of the vote in 2018.
+The district had a PVI of D+22.